Texts

 Warning

-It is prohibited to use the uploader to subscribe users to texting lists without the users' affirmative consent.
+It is prohibited to use the uploader to subscribe users to texting without the users' affirmative consent.

 Broadcasts